 works that are universally esteemed for their craftsmanship and creativity, not only admired by Christians but also by those outside the faith

 works that stand up well to repeated exposure, the kind of art that can be visited again and again, because there is always something new to discover

 works that speak to people across time, cultures, national boundaries, and denominational divides

 Preempting readers’ tendencies to object to certain omissions, Glaspey adds,

 This is most emphatically not a list of the absolute best or greatest works, nor does it imply any ranking system.
 Instead, it attempts to represent the breadth and depth of what Christians have accomplished in the arts, and is an intentionally quirky mix of the widely known and the mostly unknown.

 Each of the seventy-five entries contains not only discussion of the content, formal qualities, and historical context of the highlighted work but also an overview of the artist’s oeuvre and a mini spiritual biography.
-These are not generic glosses or impassive info dumps.
+These are not generic glosses or rote info dumps.
 On the contrary, Glaspey devotes individualized care to each one in the space of about four pages, giving us both concision and substance.
 He likens his offerings to movie trailers: they are meant to give you a sense of the artwork’s flavor and entice you to explore it more fully on your own.